Andebu: Coat of arms

+The coat of arms was granted on 12 December 1986.
+The official blazon is "Vert, three triangles argent, one over two" (I grønt tre sølv triangler, 1-2).
+This means the arms have a green field (background) and the charge is a set of three equilateral triangles with one over two.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The green color in the field symbolizes the importance of agriculture and forestry.
+The three triangles were chosen to symbolize the three villages/parishes in the municipality: Andebu, Høyjord, and Kodal.
+The three triangles also are set up to look like the letter A, the first letter of the municipal name.
+The arms were designed by Kjell Skoli.
+The municipal flag had the same design as the coat of arms.

+Churches

+The Church of Norway had three parishes (sokn) within the municipality of Andebu.
+It was part of the Sandefjord prosti (deanery) in the Diocese of Tunsberg.

+Andebu Church was the main church for the municipality.
+It was built around the year 1100.
+It is a stone church with seating for 300.
+The soapstone baptismal font is from the 1100s.
+The altarpiece and the pulpit are in Renaissance style and date from about 1650.
+The church was extensively restored in 1686.
+The church is home to Norway's oldest existing written parish register from 1623.
+The ridge turret was destroyed in a storm in 1701 and had to be rebuilt.

+The Høyjord Stave Church is also located in Andebu and it is the only stave church in Vestfold County.

 History

 Various historical artifacts and burial mounds dated to the Viking Age have been discovered in Andebu.
 Finds include a bronze key, a stone axe, arrows, and more.
-Burial mounds have been discovered on approximately 30 farms in Andebu, including 17 in Andebu proper, 5 in Høyjord, and 7 in Kodal.
-Some mounds are dated back as far as 500 BCE, i.e. over a thousand years prior to the Viking Age.
+Burial mounds have been discovered on approximately 30 farms in Andebu, including 17 in the village of Andebu, 5 in Høyjord, and 7 in Kodal.
+Some mounds are dated back as far as 500 BCE (in other words, over a thousand years prior to the Viking Age).
 Large amounts of burial mounds are found at Nordre Haugan, Nedre Skjelland, Våle, Vestre Høyjord, Bjørndal, and Gjerstad.

-The 14th century Black Plague had a devastating impact on Andebu.
-It is estimated that the population was 600 as of 1600 A.D., approximately the same amount as prior to the plague.
+The 14th century Black Plague had a devastating impact on the population of Andebu.
+It is estimated that the population was 600 as of 1600 A.D., approximately the same amount as prior to the plague, meaning that it took about 200 years to regain the lost population for the area.

 Andebu municipality was established on 1 January 1838, with priest Jens H. Otterbeck as its first mayor.
 Otterbeck served as mayor for 24 years and was the longest-serving mayor of Andebu.